 Cache HTTP Error Responses

-Cache error responses from the origin to reduce traffic when content isnโ€™t available.
+Cache error responses from the origin to reduce traffic when content isn’t available.
 With this behavior enabled, you can reduce the network traffic to your origin by caching HTTP error responses on the edge.

 How it works

-This behavior caches HTTP error responses with status codes 204, 305, 400, 404, 405, 501, 502, 503, 504, and 505 on the edge servers.
-When end-users request unavailable content, the edge server pulls the error response from the cache.
+When end-users request unavailable content, or the origin server responds with an error or specific non-error responses, the edge servers cache the response and serve it subsequent requests for the same content.
 By default, error responses with HTTP codes 204, 305, 404, 405, and 501 are cached for 10 seconds, and this feature allows you to modify the caching time.
+Error responses with HTTP codes 500, 502, 503, and 504 are not cached unless you disable the Preserve Stale Objects option.

 The default size limit for negative caching is 64 KB.
 The most common reason why the 404 error isn't cached is when the response size exceeds 64 KB.
 If you want to cache 404 error responses larger than 64KB, contact your Akamai account representative to have the limit increased.